twilightscapes/pirate-test-config/README.md

 <h1 align="center">
-  Pirate
+  PIRATE
 </h1>

-Pirate is built with the Astro framework.
+PIRATE is built with the Astro framework.
 Use it to create an easy-to-use blogs or websites.